linewriter1024/simplerpgcards/README.md

   - Filterable by tags and search terms
   - Calculated D&D modifiers display (e.g., STR 16 → +3, DEX 14 → +2)
   - **Spell Slots**: Space-delimited input in edit mode, formatted as ordinals (1st, 2nd, 3rd, etc.) in view mode
+  - **Notes Visibility**: Notes are shown when present and omitted when empty in View mode to keep the layout dense without hiding actual content.

+### Simplifications (NEW)
+- All statblock filtering is now performed client-side for speed and simplicity.
+The backend only supports an optional simple name search parameter.
+- Removed unused backend and frontend fields: `spellSaveDC` and `spellAttackModifier`.
+These are expected to be included in the generic spells text when relevant.
+- Added database migration to add `notes` and remove deprecated columns.

 ### Navigation
 - ✅ Top navigation bar with mode switching buttons